cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 ## Before we start...

 ### What you will achieve
-* writing a small NodeJS webapp using [ExpressJS](http://expressjs.com/), a framework for NodeJS
+* writing a small NodeJS webapp using [ExpressJS](http://expressjs.com/), the standard framework for NodeJS
 * introducing [Jade](http://jade-lang.com/) to write the templates that will be displayed by the browser
-* deploying it into Cozy
+* sharing with other Cozy users and deploying it into Cozy

 ### What you need to know (or to be familiar with)
 * JavaScript / NodeJS